Here is the talented cast and crew who make up the heart of Musical Mayhem Cabaret:

 Dawn McMillan made her stage debut at aged 4 as the "Two Turtle Doves" in her school play, and she dreams of one day making it to "Partridge in a Pear Tree".
 Since big dreams take time, Dawn busied herself doing film, theater, television and radio.
 In college at Stanford, Dawn double-majored in Psychology and Communication, but nevertheless could be found wandering around singing and acting.
 She was an inaugural member of co-ed a capella group Everyday People, co-lead singer for the band Never Been to Texas, and a frequent performer with Ram’s Head Theatrical Society.
 Some of Dawn’s favorite theater experiences include musicals like West Side Story, Camelot, Brigadoon, Grease, Evita, Peter Pan and A Chorus Line.
 Being a classical theater buff, Dawn is thrilled to have appeared with the Classical Theater Lab in Los Angeles and to perform in numerous classical theater productions.
 While in Los Angeles, Dawn studied acting with Milton Katselas and Jeffrey Tambor at the prestigious Beverly Hills Playhouse, studied improvisational acting technique with Stephen Book, got a record deal with Quincy Jones, and toured Spain as a back-up singer to Spanish superstar Rafael.
 She produced live stand-up comedy and cabaret events.
 If Dawn seems vaguely familiar somehow, it is probably from the Film, Television, and Voice-Over stuff, and if you’re super-curious, much of it is on IMDB.com.
 Dawn left show-biz to be a stay-at-home Mom, and has recently jumped back into the work-outside-the-home world by being a Zumba instructor and by pursuing a master’s degree in Clinical Mental Health Counseling.
 Dawn is thrilled to be back in the thick of it and whooping it up with Mayhem.
 When not Mayheming, parenting, Zumba-ing, or studenting, Dawn therapizes folks at a public agency, and exists as half a song-writing team, half a screen-writing team, and a half-dead zombie exhaustedly staggering through life fueled by coffee and chocolate.
 Just kidding about that last part.
 Mostly.

-Katie Popiel: Katie's first ambition was to be Dorothy Gale.
+Katie Popiel: (Assistant Director) Katie's first ambition was to be Dorothy Gale.
 At four years old, she cried when she was informed that Judy Garland had beaten her to it but she’s been determined to be in the spotlight ever since.
 After earning her B.A. in English (“What do you do with a B.A. in English?”), she relocated from California to Arizona and has grown to love Tucson, especially its vibrant arts community.
-In her spare time, she teaches contemporary American clog dancing, directs the Saguaro Stompers Clog Dance Company, does competitive Irish dance, and relishes being part of Musical Mayhem Cabaret.
-Some of her favorite theatrical experiences thus far include dancing in a music video alongside Joseph Gordon-Levitt, touring as the solo Irish dancer in Lonely Street Productions’ show, “Luck of the Irish,” and dancing in local band Sun Bones’ post-apocalyptic music video, “You’re Gonna Die.”
+In her spare time, she teaches contemporary American clog dancing, directs the Saguaro Stompers Clog Dance Company, does competitive Irish dance, is a licensed real estate agent, and relishes being part of Musical Mayhem Cabaret.
+Some of her favorite theatrical experiences thus far include dancing in a music video alongside Joseph Gordon-Levitt, touring as the solo Irish dancer in Lonely Street Productions’ show, “Luck of the Irish,” and dancing in a national LG phone commercial, also produced by Joseph Gordon-Levitt's production company, hitRECord.
 She is extremely grateful to Donnie and MMC for giving her the chance to find her voice onstage and to be part of an amazing family of entertainers.

 Elliot Scott is a third year college student at the University of Arizona, and while their major is in physics they also has always had a passion for performance.
 Throughout most of their teen years they was performing with Live Theater Workshop and involved on and off with high school drama programs, but their love of singing goes back much further.
 Since before they was in preschool they and their sister have been singing and dancing for family, friends, and really anyone else who would give them the time of day, as well as anyone else who wouldn’t.
 Now at 21 years old, after a brief absence from the stage, Elliot is ecstatic to be joining Musical Mayhem Cabaret and performing once again.